 Some ideas: give people hugs, chat with people around you or lay down on the couch.
 It’s all good sweet soul

 What do I wear?

-It is highly recommended that clothing be form fitting so instructors can see the shape of your muscles and joints.
+It is highly recommended that clothing be form fitting so teachers can see the shape of your joints.
 Bare feet are preferred for all of our classes.

 What do I bring with me to a yoga class?

 It’s recommended that you use your own mat.
 This is, however, not required, as a mat can be provided for you free of charge.
 You are also more than welcome to leave your mat inside the studio.
 All yoga blocks, straps, bolsters and props will be provided for you during your class.

 Is One Style of Yoga Better or More Effective than Other Styles?

 Depending on one’s individual needs and personality type, there is a practice that may be more appropriate and effective than other practices.
 This doesn’t mean that one practice is better than another.
 If you want some advice on which class is best for you, please email us or call us so we can discuss your own individual needs.

 Usually Kundalini Yoga is what we perscribe to people, because it is so obviously effective and has completely transformed our minds and bodies collectively in this community.